-Remember, that no two siblings perceive the same parents in the same way.
+- It might also be useful to elicit the help of another adult that your child respects; e.g. an uncle or aunt, and if you have older children don't make comparisons it drives teenagers mad. - Remember, that no two siblings perceive the same parents in the same way.
 What may have worked for one child may not work for another.
-It is also interesting to note the comment

-66 Jeffrey Arnett, Adolescence and Emerging Adulthood, 3rd ed., (London: Prentice Hall, 2009) p 434.

-63 Teenagers and Alcohol: A Guide for Parents, Australian Government - Department of Health.

-64 A Quote from Parent XII with four teenage boys.

-65 Teenagers and Alcohol: A Guide for Parents, Australian Government - Department of Health.

-of a 5th year student, "Because my older brother got away with drinking at my age, it was unfair to stop me."
-67 This highlights the difficulties that can arise with younger siblings when a precedent is set with older siblings.
-Also, if you have older children please don't make comparisons - it drives all teenagers mad.

-- If someone in the family has a problem with alcohol, don't hide it from your child; allow the topic to become part of the conversation, when appropriate. - It is also worth making the point that if a teenager's parents never drink, it is no guarantee that a teenager will not abuse alcohol.
+It is also interesting to note the comment of a 5th year student, "Because my older brother got away with drinking at my age, it was unfair to stop me."
+This highlights the difficulties that can arise with younger siblings when a precedent is set with older siblings. - If someone in the family has a problem with alcohol, don't hide it from your child; allow the topic to become part of the conversation, when appropriate.